 Back-to-School Prep Guide

-Your no-stress guide to labeling everything before the first day
+Your no-stress guide to labelling everything before the first day.

-Why Labeling School Supplies Is Non-Negotiable (According to Teachers)
+Why Labelling School Supplies Is Non-Negotiable (According to Teachers)

 Labels are not just a nice-to-have.
 They are a classroom survival tool.
-When supplies are labeled, things get returned.
-The classroom runs more smoothly.
-And your kid actually has their eraser when the math test starts.
+When supplies are labelled, things get returned, the classroom runs more smoothly, and your kid actually has their eraser when the math test starts.

-If you’re getting ready for back-to-school shopping this summer, labeling is the step most parents skip… and then regret by October.
+If you're getting ready for back-to-school shopping this summer, labelling is the step most parents skip… and then regret by October.

 Common Questions Teachers Get About School Supply Labels

-What supplies need to be labeled for school?
+What supplies need to be labelled for school?

-Short answer: everything that leaves your house should have a label!
-(That’s the honest answer.)
-But here’s the practical breakdown:
+Short answer: everything that leaves your house should have a label.
+But here's the practical breakdown of must-label items:

 - Lunchbox and reusable water bottle